SantiagoLlontop/trading-track-record/README.md

 Coverage across football, tennis, baseball, basketball, hockey, MMA, and esports.
 Pre-match and live arbitrage across regulated venues.

-Currently building **SureControl**, a proprietary P&L, risk, and session-management tool tailored for high-frequency multi-venue execution.
+Currently building **ArbDesk**, a proprietary P&L, risk, and session-management tool tailored for high-frequency multi-venue execution.

 Returns are on rotated working capital (2–3× monthly rotation), not compounded.
 Every figure reconciled to source ledgers to the cent across all 20 months.